raymondelooff/docker-pia-openvpn/README.md

 ## Using the VPN tunnel

-Using the OpenVPN tunnel with other images is easy.
+Using the OpenVPN tunnel for other containers is easy.
 Just specify the OpenVPN container name as the network for every container you would like to route through the tunnel.

 ```
 docker run --net=container:openvpn-client ...